xmatters/xm-labs-remedyondemand/README.md

       | XMOD_INC_FORM_WS_URL | See below to obtain the Inbound Integration URL |
       | XMOD_ROD_ENDPOINT_NAME | Remedy On-Demand QA or Remedy On-Demand DEV or Remedy On-Demand PROD |
    e.
 To obtain the XMOD_INC_FORM_WS_URL
-      i.
-On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan
+      1. On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan
-      ii.
-Select Integration Builder
+      2. Select Integration Builder
-      iii.
-Click the 1 Configured link for Inbound Integrations
+      3. Click the 1 Configured link for Inbound Integrations
-      iv.
-Click the Incident Alerts - Inbound link
+      4. Click the Incident Alerts - Inbound link
-      v.
-Scroll to the How to trigger the integration section then click the Copy Url link
+      5. Scroll to the How to trigger the integration section then click the Copy Url link

    ```